The astronomical start of spring is on Monday, March 20th and ends June 21st.

-The planet and our bodies are subject to multiple physical changes due to the increase in temperature and moisture.
+During this time, the planet — and our bodies — are subject to multiple physical changes due to the increase in temperature and moisture.

-We are moving from the darkness and coldness to a season that feels warmer and lighter.
+We are moving from the darkness and coldness of Winter to a season that feels much warmer and lighter.

 That is, the earthy-watery qualities are now being intensified.
 They are life promoting and rejuvenating.
 Truly the foundation of new life to begin.

 Rain and more sun rays help fertilize the earth, just as we start noticing more mucus, phlegm, and excess lubrication.
-Again the watery predominance of Kapha plays a big role.
-Now, it is common to feel issues with the sinuses, the lungs, and the stomach (all kapha organs).
+Again, the watery predominance of Kapha plays a big role.
+Now, it is common to feel issues with the sinuses, the lungs, and the stomach (all Kapha organs).

-However, if you get aggravated by this season you might feel sleepy, mentally dull, and even depressed.
+However, if you get aggravated by this season, you might feel sleepy, mentally dull, and even pessimistic or melancholic.

 Weight gain is also common for Kapha dosha.